Hope Bowdler: Industry

 The 1881 census provided details of Hope Bowdler industry and what was the main type of occupation in the area.
 There were many different types of occupation that was recorded in the census: agriculture, professionals, food and lodging and domestic services.
 These are just a few that are in the census.
 Agriculture employed most of the male population, 35 men were employed compared to only 1 male being employed in a professional career.
 The number of women that were employed was significantly lower than the male population of the area.
 Only 12 woman were employed.
-The occupation that woman worked the most in was domestic service.
+The occupation that women worked the most in was domestic service.
 They outnumbered the men 8 to 1.

 The children in the area also worked.
 Even though this was not recorded in the census the children, especially young males worked on the farms.
 Agriculture was the main occupation so it was common for young boys to become apprentices for farmers.